Knowing our workforce 1 April 2019 - 31 March 2020

 |Any other ethnic group||2||0.59%|

 During the period a total of 30 employees left the council.
 26 of the employees were of White British ethnic origin, one employee was of Bangladeshi origin and 3 employees had not declared their ethnic origin.
-The majority (72%) left due to resignation.
+Resignation accounted for 72% of leavers, whilst 17% of leavers retired, 7% were made redundant and 3% were dismissed.

 Reasons for leaving